 However, it should be noted that MDS tends in the main to go beyond this "limited" approach because it believes that it may be dealing with higher non-physical energies (ie undetectable altogether by physical means), and hence, this knowledge would arguably have greater psychic, and spiritual benefits than dealing with low level energies that may be detectable, or become "materialized" in the material world.

-Basic Theoretical Concepts of Higher Worlds, and Higher Energies.
+Basic Theoretical Representations of Higher Worlds, and Higher Energies.

 Many mystical, and psychic writings claim that there are a series of higher worlds, and hence, higher energies in the non-physical Universe.
 Such psychic/spiritual cosmologies have often been illustrated as a set of seven or more lines either in concentric, or linear forms.
 They are on occasions sub-divided into smaller planes, or sub-planes.
 Sometimes, they are shown concentrically around our planet earth, and extending ultimately into infinity.